radiantearth/stac-best-practices/best-practices-zarr.md

 #### STAC Item

-A STAC Item is appropriate when the Zarr store or group represents a single logical dataset or scene, such as:
+A STAC Item is appropriate when the Zarr group represents a particular location in space and/or time, such as:

 - A satellite scene with multiple bands and resolutions
 - A time-specific climate model run output with multiple variables and dimensions